fchris82/WfDockerWorkflow/docs/wf-basic-commands.md

 ### `name`

 The program will use this name in many places.
 Eg: docker container names, dynamic domains, etc...
 And you can use it also in your custom recipes.
-Keep it clean, don't use spetial characters or white spaces - for your own sake.
+Keep it clean, don't use special characters or white spaces - for your own sake.

 ### `docker_data_dir`

-In most of case the default value is perfect.
+In most of the cases the default value is perfect.
 If you want to change it, you have to listen the program run a `rm -rf %wf.target_directory%/*` command!
 So if you use the `%wf.target_directory%` directory and the first letter of the name of top subdirectory isn't a dot, it would be removed!

 Correct dirs: